MiltonKeynesChessClub/clubwebsite/_posts/2024-11-14-bedford-c-vs-mk-b.markdown

 worst move I have for a very long time!
 I do not know what Callum was thinking, but he was short of time, and had been playing for the draw since his offer on move 30.
 I suspect he took with the bishop with the pawn as the draw is then beyond doubt.

-The moral here is to keep concentrating until the end, and even if you have been under pressure for most of a game, keep looking for winning opportunities as your opponent can err on each move.
+**The moral here is to keep concentrating until the end, and even if you have been under pressure for most of a game, keep looking for winning opportunities as your opponent can err on each move.**

 <h2 id="board2">Board 2 - Alex Potts vs Alan Heath</h2>

-Alex played the Bishop’s Opening, so Alan was up against his own preferred opening.
-Alan accepted a couple of structural weakness to start a king side attack, but when this didn’t break through he was left with a difficult po- sition.
+Alex played the Bishop's Opening, so Alan was up against his own preferred opening.
+Alan accepted a couple of structural weakness to start a king side attack, but when this didn't break through he was left with a difficult position.
 Alex then found a neat idea that enabled him to go into a winning endgame with a knight and pawns against pawns.
 Unfortunately for Alex he allowed the ending to become a pawn race with both players queening a pawn, after which Alex had a queen and knight and Alan a queen.
 This ending is a textbook draw, and Alan had no difficulties holding the draw.
-(It later transpired that Alan could have won Alex’s queen instead of taking his last pawn, but that would have been a very cruel fate for Alex!)
+(It later transpired that Alan could have won Alex's queen instead of taking his last pawn, but that would have been a very cruel fate for Alex!)

 <h2 id="board3">Board 3 - James Grimditch vs George Ward</h2>